Companion Animal Welfare Grants

 The NSW Government recognises that Rehoming organisations and charities are vital in supporting the companion animal management activities of councils, often relying on the efforts of volunteers.

-As part of this recognition the NSW Government has provided grant funding of up to $5 million which is open to approved animal rehoming organisations and registered charities across NSW to support the services they provide.
+As part of this recognition the NSW Government has provided grant funding of up to $5 million to approved animal rehoming organisations and registered charities across NSW to support the services they provide.

-This funding will make it easier for rehoming organisations and registered charities to continue their work by helping cover costs associated with caring for, and rehoming companion animals.
+The purpose of this funding is to make it easier for rehoming organisations and registered charities to continue their work by helping cover costs associated with caring for, and rehoming companion animals.

 Companion Animal Care and Rehoming Grant - FAQs